Skip to main content

 Legal Frameworks for CCS

-Carbon Capture and Storage (CCS) is increasingly recognised as a key technology in achieving climate neutrality, particularly for sectors where emissions are difficult to abate.
-Both the European Union and Norway have placed CCS at the centre of their decarbonisation strategies, and recent policy developments—such as the EU Net-Zero Industry Act and the evolving European industrial policy—seek to accelerate the deployment of strategic clean technologies.
+Carbon Capture and Storage (CCS) is increasingly recognized as a key technology in achieving climate neutrality, particularly for sectors where emissions are difficult to abate.
+Both the European Union and Norway have placed CCS at the center of their decarbonization strategies, and recent policy developments—such as the EU Net-Zero Industry Act and the evolving European industrial policy—seek to accelerate the deployment of strategic clean technologies.

 At the same time, the large-scale deployment of CCS raises important legal and governance questions.
 Regulatory frameworks must ensure that CCS projects are developed in a manner that is environmentally safe, economically viable, and socially legitimate.
 This includes addressing issues related to permitting procedures, liability for stored CO₂, cross-border transport and storage, environmental protection, and the interaction between climate policy and industrial policy.